All Episodes

 Well, you do.

-I uh I am uh very much involved in the Marine Corps Law Enforcement uh Foundation, uh, which raises money for the uh the children scholarship education scholarships for children of Marines Killed in Action.
+I am very much involved in the Marine Corps Law Enforcement Foundation, which raises money for the children, scholarship education scholarships for children of Marines killed in action.

-Uh and during massive disasters, they expand their help to uh the children of those killed in other services.
+And during massive disasters, they expand their help to the children of those killed in other services.

-Oklahoma City, for example, in 9-11, uh Secret Service Customs uh Army Air Force, or whatever, uh they step in and help.
+Oklahoma City, for example, in 9-11, Secret Service, Customs, Army, Air Force, whatever, they step in and help.

 This is the point.

-And I just want to tell you, although I don't know Louis Free and I've I've never met him, I just want to tell you if somebody wants me to balance the morals and ethics of Louis Free versus Bill Clinton, I can tell you which side's gonna come down for me.
+And I just want to tell you, although I don't know Louis Free and I've never met him, I just want to tell you, if somebody wants me to balance the morals and ethics of Louis Free versus Bill Clinton, I can tell you which side's going to come down for me.

 So I mention that as I go through the rest of the story.

-Louis Free says that after the Cobar Towers, the FBI wanted to investigate the suspects that the Saudis had rounded up.
+Louis Free says that after the Cobar Towers, the FBI wanted to investigate the suspects that the Saudis had rounded up, and the Saudis refused.

 He took 40 people at Saudi expense on this trip or on a trip, including the founders of Google, a bunch of actors, and some other people, all expenses paid for by the Saudis.

-Clinton gets over there, and he uh he tells the Saudis, I understand why you don't uh want to open up your investigation.
+Clinton gets over there and he tells the Saudis, I understand why you don't want to open up your investigation.

 That makes total sense.

-Bill Clinton raised the subject only to tell the Crown Prince that he understood the Saudis' reluctance to cooperate, and then he hit Abdullah up for a contribution at Clinton Presidential Library and Massage Parlor.
+Bill Clinton raised the subject only to tell the Crown Prince that he understood the Saudis' reluctance to cooperate.

 That's a fact I'm reporting.

-Well, Clinton's spokesman Jay Carson rejected Freeze's allegations as untruths and noted that since leaving the FBI, free has given $18,000 to Republicans, including President Bush.
+Well, Clinton spokesman Jay Carson rejected Free's allegations as untruths and noted that since leaving the FBI, Free has given $18,000 to Republicans, including President Bush.

 So here comes the smear of Louis Free.

-Now, normally, folks, this is this is something when Hillary books come out.
+Now, normally, folks, this is something when Hillary books come out.

 Why?